dtmw8z/Yii2-WebApplication/README.md

 ![](./web/themes/custom/images/logo-dark.png)

-TDot is a small LMS done as a project work for Web Development Subject (Informatics Engineering - Polytechnic Institure of Braganca).
+TDot is a small LMS done as a project work for Web Development Subject.
 We started from Yii 2 Basic Project Template which is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.